redhat-developer/vscode-openshift-tools/README.md

 Feedback & Questions
 ====================
-File a bug in [GitHub Issues](https://github.com/redhat-developer/vscode-openshift-tools/issues) or chat with us on [Mattermost](https://chat.openshift.io/developers/channels/adapters).
+If you discover an issue please file a bug and we will fix it as soon as possible.
+File a bug in [GitHub Issues](https://github.com/redhat-developer/vscode-openshift-tools/issues).

 License
 =======